 And that monkey went absolutely APR my subconscious, interrupting my otherwise delightful and productive moments.

-So how do you get a monkey off your back?
+So how do you get a monkey off your back and get more done?

 Throw it a banana, of course.